Nathnaelc/cs162-test/session_16/README.md

 ```
 Notice that at the end we do a select to double check that we still have
 sufficient stock in the warehouse.
 (If there were a negative amount, then we
-might have to rollback the transaction and order from the suppliers instead.)
+might have to roll back the transaction and order from the suppliers instead.)

 Now answer the following:
 1. Write a transaction for a delivery from the Widge supplier which has just